Spectral gap of scl in graphs of groups and $3$-manifolds: Introduction

 \subsubsection{Stable commutator length via quasimorphisms}

+The first one uses Bavard's duality and \emph{homogeneous quasimorphisms}.
 A \emph{quasimorphism} on a group $G$ is a map $\phi \col G \to \R$ such that the \emph{defect} $D(\phi)\defeq\sup_{g,h\in G} |\phi(g)+\phi(h)-\phi(gh)|$ is finite.
-Two quasimorphisms are \emph{equivalent} if their difference is bounded and a quasimorphism is said to be \emph{homogeneous} if it restricts to a homomorphism on each cyclic subgroup.
-Bavard's Duality Theorem (Theorem \ref{thm:Bavards duality}) asserts that
+A quasimorphism is \emph{homogeneous} if it restricts to a homomorphism on each cyclic subgroup.
+Bavard's Duality Theorem \ref{thm:Bavards duality} asserts that

-where the supremum ranges over all homogeneous quasimorphisms.
-For a given quasimorphism we construct several equivalent quasimorphisms with interesting properties in Section \ref{sec:QM and Bavard}.
-We call a quasimorphism \emph{defect minimizing} if it has minimal defect among all quasimorphisms equivalent to it.
-We construct special defect minimizing quasimorphisms in the presence of amenability. \begin{theorem}[Theorem \ref{thm:quasimorphisms and amenable subgroups}] Let $H\le G$ be an amenable subgroup of a finitely generated group $G$, suppose that $H$ admits a symmetric F{\o}lner sequence and suppose that $\phi \col G \to \R$ is a quasimorphism.
-Then there is an equivalent defect minimizing quasimorphism $\phi_H$ such that for all $g \in G$ and $h \in H$, $\phi_H(gh) = \phi_H(g) + \phi_H(h) = \phi_H(hg)$. \end{theorem} We will use these maps to compute stable commutator length for edge elements in Section \ref{sec: scl vertex and edge group}.

-For the free group on two generators $F(\{ \att, \btt \})$ we will construct a new family of quasimorphisms which realize the gap of $1/2$, called \emph{circle quasimorphisms}.
-For what follows, let $\Acl$ be the set of \emph{alternating words} in the letters $\att$ and $\btt$. \begin{theorem} For every element $c \in \Acl$ there is an explicit quasimorphism